JACAR Newsletter

 Jingū Gaien and Yoyogi, which had both been prominent prospects for the 1940 “Games that never were,” thus became the main venues for the 1964 Tokyo Olympics—a clear example of the sense of continuity linking 1940 and 1964.

-Once all the preparations were complete, the 1964 Tokyo Olympics kicked off with the opening ceremony on October 10 (now “Sports Day,” a national holiday in Japan) at the former National Stadium.
+Once all the preparations were complete, the 1964 Tokyo Olympics kicked off with the opening ceremony on October 10 at the former National Stadium.
 The honor of setting the Olympic flame alight went to SAKAI Yoshinori, a track and field athlete who was born in Hiroshima Prefecture on August 6, 1945—the day the atomic bomb was dropped on Hiroshima.
 Writer MISHIMA Yukio, who covered the Olympics as a special correspondent for the Asahi Shimbun and two other newspapers, described the lighting as “the crystallization of the simple, unadorned vitality of Japan’s youth.”

 Over the two-week period from October 10 to 24, a total of 5,152 athletes from 93 countries participated in 163 events in 20 sports.
 Tokyo also played host to the 13th International Stoke Mandeville Games (the predecessor of the Paralympics), which commenced on November 8 and welcomed 378 athletes from 21 countries.